Business loans

 Clicking the heart icon marks a product as a favourite for 14 days (if cookies are enabled), allowing you to filter and sort favourites at the top of the list.

 Interest will be charged at either a fixed or variable rate.
-Taking out a fixed business loan means the interest rate will remain the same for part, or all, of the term.
-With a variable business loan, however, the interest rate could go up as well as down over time.
+Taking out a fixed business loan means the interest rate will remain the same for the whole term, with fixed repayments that are set from the outset.
+This can help make managing cashflow easier, as the repayments will always stay the same.
+With a variable business loan, however, the interest rate could go up as well as down over time, and so too could the repayments.

 The interest you’ll be charged depends on several factors, including: the size of the loan, your credit history, your company’s financial health, any collateral you have to offer and the overall risk you present to the lender.
 Enlisting a specialist loans broker could help to find the best business loans rates for your particular circumstances.